Blog

 All Ohio voters have the opportunity to vote in any election from the safety and convenience of their own home by requesting an absentee ballot.
 Here’s how to vote by mail:

-• Fill out your application to vote by mail.
+1. Fill out your application to vote by mail.
 You can print the application today (click here for English or click here for Spanish).

-• Mail the vote by mail application back to your local county Board of Elections (BOE).
+3. Mail the vote by mail application back to your local county Board of Elections (BOE).
 Click here to find your county BOE.

-• Wait to receive your ballot in the mail from your county BOE.
+4. Wait to receive your ballot in the mail from your county BOE.
 If you have questions about your absentee ballot request, you should call your county BOE or you can track the status of your ballot request as well as your voted absentee ballot through the Track My Ballot feature on the Secretary of State’s website.

-• Fill out your ballot and return it to your local county BOE ahead of Election Day.
-You can send it by U.S. Mail (be sure to add the right postage amount—some ballots may require two stamps) or deliver it in person to your county BOE.
-For the November 2022 General Election, the return envelope containing your marked ballot must either be received by your county BOE prior 7:30 PM on Election Day -or- it must be postmarked no later than November 7, 2022 and received by the board of elections no later than 10 days after the election.
+• For the November 2024 General Election, the return envelope containing your marked ballot must either be received by your county BOE prior to 7:30 PM on Election Day -or- it must be postmarked no later than November 4, 2024 and received by the board of elections no later than four days after the election—by November 9, 2024.

 According to the Secretary of State, the U.S. Postal Service (USPS) estimates that it may take two to five days for your voted absentee ballot to be delivered to your board of elections by mail.
 If you are returning your voted ballot during the week before Election Day, you should take it to USPS no later than the day before Election Day and ensure it receives a postmark to be counted.